IShares MSCI Financial Statements From 2010 to 2023

 The market value of IShares MSCI Frontier is measured differently than its book value, which is the value of IShares that is recorded on the company's balance sheet.
 Investors also form their own opinion of IShares MSCI's value that differs from its market value or its book value, called intrinsic value, which is IShares MSCI's true underlying value.
 Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
 Because IShares MSCI's market value can be influenced by many factors that don't directly affect IShares MSCI's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.

 Please note, there is a significant difference between IShares MSCI's value and its price as these two are different measures arrived at by different means.
-Investors typically determine IShares MSCI value by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
+Investors typically determine if IShares MSCI is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
 However, IShares MSCI's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.